ljwall/teensy-4-makefile-example/README.md

 # Teensy 4.x Makefile project example

-This is a sample project, demonstrating building and flashing a teensy 4.x C++ project from the command line, using a Makefile, without the Arduino IDE, but still the Teensy Arduino libraries.
+This is a sample project, demonstrating building and flashing a Teensy 4.x C++ project from the command line, using a Makefile, without the Arduino IDE, but still the Teensy Arduino libraries.

 # Requirements

-- A linux PC.
+- A Linux PC.
 (May work on mac too, I don't know.)
 - The GNU GCC cross compiler for ARM EABI (bare-metal) target, a.k.a.
 `arm-none-eabi-gcc`.
 This is probably in your package repo.
-Also (though this is not requrired) if you install the Arduino IDE and teensy Loader GUI then you'll get a copy of the `arm-none-eabi-gcc` tool-chain.
+Also (though this is not required) if you install the Arduino IDE and Teensy Loader GUI then you'll get a copy of the `arm-none-eabi-gcc` tool-chain.
 - The [command line Teensy loader application](https://github.com/PaulStoffregen/teensy_loader_cli).
-For refernce, I've installed it from commit hash `0a9ad5f70ab096d1fef004ced5da7dceea39927a`.
+For reference, I've installed it from commit hash `0a9ad5f70ab096d1fef004ced5da7dceea39927a`.

 # How-to

-1. Clone this repository, including submodules.
-The folder `./cores` is the teensy core libraries for Arduino.
+1. Clone this repository, including sub-modules.
+The folder `./cores` is the Teensy core libraries for Arduino.
 2. Edit the `Makefile`
   - There are tow blocks at the top to choose between Teensy 4.0 and 4.1.
   - You may need to update `COMPILERPATH`.